nurulhudaapon/blog.nurulhudaapon.com/cm4r34vsv000008ky4fao3fz7.md

 # Umrah

-**March 2024** — Following my "one international tour a year" schedule, I started exploring nearby Middle Eastern countries for my next trip.
+**March’24** — Following my "one international tour a year" schedule, I started exploring nearby Middle Eastern countries for my next trip.
 Initially, the United Arab Emirates and Saudi Arabia came to mind, but then I thought, why not do the Umrah?
 So, I booked the trip with a group of amazing elderly religious people.
 The Umrah was scheduled right in the middle of Ramadan, making it the best time for this spiritual journey.

 Our flight had a transit at **Kuwait Airport** from **Dhaka Airport**, where we entered into the state of Ihram.
 It was an indescribable feeling!
 After a 3-hour layover at **Kuwait Airport**, we continued our journey to Jeddah.
 By around 2 PM local time, we landed at Jeddah Airport and completed the immigration process.
 From there, we began our journey to the holy city of Mecca by bus.
 Since we were fasting, and due to the time zone difference, it ended up being the longest fast any of us had experienced.